 A credit rating or credit score is a numerical score that shows lenders how trustworthy your reputation is as a borrower.
-It sums up the information on your credit report into one number, and you need to know what that number is.
+It sums up the information on your credit report into one number, and it’s a good idea to know what that number is.

 So how exactly do you check your credit score?
 It is a good idea to check your credit score as regularly as you can.
-If you do have an unsatisfying score, checking your credit score can help you take the necessary steps to improve it.
+And if you do have a low score, there are steps you can take to help improve it.

 How do you check your credit score and credit report?

-Checking your credit score is free – and it’s very easy to do.
+Checking your credit score is free and relatively easy to do.
 You can check your credit score for free using the national credit reporting bodies (CRBs) listed on the government website:

 - Equifax Australia (formerly known as Veda): Equifax.com.au Phone: 1300 762 207